abhishek751982/TouroPedia/README.md

 # Project Description

-This is a full stack MERN project using the technologies like ReactJS, NodeJS, ExpressJS and MongoDB and also embedded with the functionalities of Redux based Toolkit.
-This web app has all features like email authentication, google authentication.
-Embedded the CURD functionalities in all possible ways, also embedded the functionalities like discussion area, comments area, include search functionality, pagination, and fully responsive website.
+Touropedia is a comprehensive tour application built using the MERN stack (MongoDB, Express.js, React, Node.js).
+This application provides a diverse range of features including user authentication, CRUD operations for tours, discussions, comments, search functionality, and pagination.
+Additionally, the application leverages Redux Toolkit for state management to enhance functionality and user experience.
 <br><br>
 <br>